 Googling apple cider vinegar returns seemingly endless search results, many of which describe apple cider vinegar to be the key to a healthy lifestyle.

-Apple Cider Vinegar’s purported health benefits – from weight loss to blood sugar regulation – have been reported in a wide range of websites from from Cosmopolitan to Authority Nutrition.
+Apple cider vinegar’s purported health benefits – from weight loss to blood sugar regulation – have been reported in a wide range of websites from Cosmopolitan to Authority Nutrition.

 Do you have diabetes?